linux-system-roles/firewall/README.md

 again if the MAC address has been used in the configuration.

 If the MAC address or an interface has been changed in RHEL-6, then it is needed to adapt the firewall configuration also.
-For RHEL-7 this could be done automatically if NetworkManager is controlling the affected interface.
+For RHEL-7+ this could be done automatically if NetworkManager is controlling the affected interface.

 ### The Error Case

-If the configuration failed or if the firwall configuration limits access to the machine in a bad way, it is most likely be needed to get physical access to the machine to fix the issue.
+If the configuration failed or if the firewall configuration limits access to the machine in a bad way, it is most likely be needed to get physical access to the machine to fix the issue.